Your Internal Communications Measurement Cheat Sheet

 Adoption Rates for New Tools and Benefits

-Let employees know the benefits of any new tech that your organization may be adopting and make sure you include ways that the new tech will solve their pains.
+Let employees know the benefits of any new tech that your organization may be adopting.
+Make sure you include ways that the new tech will solve their pains.
 Encourage feedback from your employees on what systems work and which ones do not.
 It shows them that you care about their opinion and what methods they prefer.

 When it comes to employee communication, it’s essential to measure whether or not your employees are engaging in the emails that you send to them.
-Your email communications KPIs include Open Rate and CTR-or Click Through Rate, which is used to measure the effectiveness of your internal communications efforts.
+Your email communications KPIs include Open Rate and CTR-or Click Through Rate.
+These KPIs are used to measure the effectiveness of your internal communications efforts.

 If you want to know how your employees feel about where they work, get it from the horse’s mouth.
 Though a real measure of engagement doesn’t just come from their written answers; it also comes from their response rate.